zepingyu0512/zepingyu0512.github.io/_pages/about.md

    - [arXiv 2025.01](https://arxiv.org/pdf/2501.14457): Locate-then-edit for neuron-level model editing, to reduce gender bias.
    - [arXiv 2025.05](https://arxiv.org/pdf/2505.16703): Locate-then-merge after post-training, to mitigate catastrophic forgetting.

-I am seeking a Research Scientist position starting in late 2026 or early 2027.
+I am actively seeking a Research Scientist position starting in late 2026 or early 2027.
 Please feel free to contact me at **zepingyu@foxmail.com** if you are interested in working together.

 # 🔥 News